 - Men approaching later life need to make efforts to retain and build their social network among friends, families and interest groups.

-- Befriending and support services should be designed with older men’s interests in mind.
+- Support services should be designed with older men’s interests in mind.

 - Local authorities should improve efforts to identify older people who are potentially most at risk of social isolation and loneliness.